Indigenous Group Work –

-The 'Belonging to Family' program is for Aboriginal fathers with 6-12 months to serve in the Mid North Correctional Centre at Aldavilla near Kempsey.
+The 'Belonging to Family' program is for Aboriginal parents with 6 to 12 months to serve in the Mid North Coast Correctional Centre at Aldavilla near Kempsey.

 This 10-week program uses group work to maintain and strengthen the connections between Aboriginal inmates and their partners, their children, their children's carer, their extended family and/or their community elders.